 Animals in the park are wild and unpredictable.
 Do not feed the wildlife.
-When you feed animals they may become dependent on handouts and fail to survive the winter.
+When you feed wild animals they may become dependent on handouts and fail to survive the winter.
 They also become attracted to highways where they can be struck by passing vehicles.

 Windmill Pasture (and sometimes West Traps Pasture) is home to the preserve's bison herd.
 Some hiking trails bisect the bison area.
 Please do not attempt to pet or come in close contact with the bison.
 Though they often appear docile, bison are wild animals and will attack when threatened.
 Please keep a safe distance when hiking.

 Bison Warning Signs

 The bison tail's position is like a 'weather vane.'
 A tail hanging loosely behind indicates that the animal is relaxed.
 If the tail is partially raised, the bison is alert.
 If the tail is horizontal, the bison is excited.
 However, a tail raised upward is a warning; the bison is in a combative posture and may be ready to charge.
 Bison can run 35 mph and may weigh a ton.
 Stay a safe distance (at least 125 yards from a bison) from all wildlife.
 Never turn your back on a bison.

 The bison is North America's largest grazing animal, numbering 30 to 60 million animals prior to European and American settlement.
 Bison at one time grazed throughout the preserve and the entire Flint Hills region, helping to sustain not only the landscape, but also the American Indian population that lived in the region for thousands of years.